enjeeneer/CUBES/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] I checked to make sure that this issue has not already been filed
 - [ ] I'm reporting the issue to the correct repository (for multi-repository projects)

-# Expected Behavior
+# Expected Behaviour

-Please describe the behavior you are expecting
+Please describe the behaviour you are expecting

-# Current Behavior
+# Current Behaviour

-What is the current behavior?
+What is the current behaviour?

 # Failure Logs (for bugs)